cubefs/cubefs/docs/source/maintenance/configs/blobstore/scheduler.md

 * message_punish_time_m, punishment time, default 10 minutes
 * delete_log, directory for storing deletion logs, needs to be configured, chunkbits default is 29
 * delete_hour_range, supports configuring the deletion time period in 24-hour format.
 For example, the following configuration indicates that deletion requests will only be initiated during the time period between 1:00 a.m. and 3:00 a.m.
 If not configured, deletion will be performed all day.
+* max_batch_size, batch consumption size of kafka messages, default is 10.
+If the batch is full or the time interval is reached, consume the Kafka messages accumulated during this period
+* batch_interval_s, time interval for consuming kafka messages, default is 2s
 ```json
 {
   "task_pool_size": 400,